FCarrascoHeine/ml-or-demand-planning/README.md

 ## 📌 Next Steps

-- Begin migrating components to AWS
+- Think of potential extensions and improvements

 ---